 Transfer the mixture to the prepared casserole dish.

 Melt the remaining 1 tablespoon of butter and toss with the Ritz cracker crumbs.
 Sprinkle the crumbs over the corn casserole.

-Bake in the preheated oven for 30 to 35 minutes or until the filling is bubbly and the topping is lightly browned.
+Bake the casserole in the preheated oven for 30 to 35 minutes or until the filling is bubbly and the topping is lightly browned.

 - Make It Ahead: Prepare the casserole filling a day in advance; pour it into the prepared casserole dish.
 Cover and refrigerate.
 Remove the casserole from the refrigerator about 25 minutes before you plan to bake it.
 Prepare the buttered cracker crumb topping; sprinkle the crumbs over the casserole and bake as directed.